RudrenduPaul/Python-Customer-segmentation-and-consumer-behavior-analysis-using-machine-learning/README.md

 # Customer-segmentation-and-consumer-behavior-analysis

+(Please click on the file above named; Recommendation System - Paul.ipynb to see the detailed application of analytics and its interpretation)

+Brief Sanpshot:

 Topic # 1:

 Segmenting consumer based buying behavior and applying 80/20 rule to identify top customers/products/geographic locations driving 80% of total $ sales